MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 ## Modify the default Surface Hub Start menu

-1. On a separate PC, copy the [default Surface Hub Start menu XML](#default-surface-hub-start-layout-xml) into a text editor.
+1. On a separate PC, copy the [default Surface Hub Start layout XML](#default-surface-hub-start-menu) into a text editor.
 2. Search for **AppUserModelID** values of the apps you wish to remove.
 Replace with the AppUserModelIDs for the apps you want to include.

 ### Example

-This example removes PowerPoint, Word, and Excel from the Start menu and adds the following Progressive Web Apps:
+This [example](#surface-hub-start-menu-modified-for-progressive-web-apps) adds the following Progressive Web Apps:

 | **App** | **AppUserModelID**                          |
 | ------- | ------------------------------------------- |